-In accordance with Canada's Extractive Sector Transparency Measures Act (the "Act") that was enacted on December 16, 2014 and brought into force on June 1, 2015, that is intended to contribute to global efforts to increase transparency and deter corruption in the extractive sector.
-Perpetua Resources reports that for the three months ended March 31, 2021, it has made payments of fees and taxes, as defined by the Act, of US\$50,459, to the government entities of the below.
+In accordance with Canada's Extractive Sector Transparency Measures Act (the "Act") that was enacted on December 16, 2014 and brought into force on June 1, 2015, that is intended to contribute to global efforts to increase transparency and deter corruption in the extractive sector, Perpetua Resources reports that for the three and six months ended June 30, 2021, it has made payments of fees and taxes, as defined by the Act, of US\$138,959 and US\$189,418 respectively, to the government entities below.
 The Act only requires payments greater than C\$100,000 to be reported and the Corporation will follow these requirements, however the below is provided for additional transparency.

-Quarter Payee Details Amount 2021 Q1 Idaho Department of Lands Reimbursement of expenditures related to water quality testing at the Stibnite Gold Project \$49,439 Idaho Department of Environmental Quality ("IDEQ") Reimbursement of expenditures related to on going IDEQ permitting \$1,020 Total \$50,459
+Quarter Payee Details Amount 2021 Q1 Idaho Department of Lands Reimbursement of expenditures related to water quality testing at the Stibnite Gold Project \$49,439 Idaho Department of Environmental Quality ("IDEQ") Reimbursement of expenditures related to on going IDEQ permitting \$1,020 2021 Q2 Idaho Department of Lands Reimbursement of expenditures related to water quality testing at the Stibnite Gold Project \$49,439 Stibnite Advisory Council Independent Water Quality Monitoring Program \$89,520 Total \$189,418